stegripe/rawon/README.md

 # or with yarn
 $ yarn install --production
 ```
-6. Start it with `npm start` or `yarn start`, And you're done!
+6. Start it with `npm start` or `yarn start`, and you're done!

 Notes:
-1. You only need to configure .env file when you're using the [Docker image](https://github.com/zhycorp/music-bot-example#Docker)
+1. You only need to configure .env file when you're using the [Docker image](https://github.com/zhycorp/disc-11#Docker)
 2. If you're using "Deploy to Heroku" button, you don't need to do this.

 ## Installation